lilosa88/Sarcasm-detection/README.md

 # Preprocessing

+- Test and train split: This dataset has about 27,000 records.
+So, we train on 20,000 and validate on the rest.

 - We carried out the pre-processing with the following hyperparameters:
   - vocab_size = 1000
   - embedding_dim = 32